hi-primus/optimus/README.md

 ## Examples

-After installation go to the examples folder and found examples about data cleaning, data munging, and how to create ML and DL models.
+After installation go to the [examples](examples/) folder to found notebooks about data cleaning, data munging, and how to create ML and DL models.

 ## Documentation